alitasbas/Coursera-Final/README.md

 # Coursera-Final
-Final module of the Coursera Data Science Certificate
+The final module of the Coursera Data Science Certificate

+This is a markdown file in this repository.